ahmedbadr97/expression-evaluation-tree/README.md

 # expression-evaluation-tree
-- c++ expression evaluation tree for evaluation mathematical operators considering the priority for each operator and for brackets also for (learning purpose)
+- c++ expression evaluation tree for evaluation mathematical operators considering the priority for each operator and for brackets also (for learning purpose)
+- implementing stack and binary search tree from scratch
 - input consists of digits (not numbers) and operators only (*,/,+,-) and brackets ()

 ![cli preview image](cli_preview.JPG)